H2Swine/flac/man/flac.md

 *SPECIFICATION* is optional; if omitted, the decoder will apply the *album gain* tag value (if missing: falling back to *track gain*), a hard limit at 6 dB below digital full scale, and 'low' noise shaping.
-However, if a *SPECIFICATION* is given at all, only the gain tag value serves as default.
+However, if any *SPECIFICATION* is given - including an empty one - only the gain tag preference serves as default.
 See the examples below.

-*SPECIFICATION* takes the form \[*PREAMP*]\[a\|t\]\[l\|L\]\[n{0\|1\|2\|3}\] (each optional, but order matters), defaulting to 0aLn1, where:
+*SPECIFICATION* takes the form \[*PREAMP*]\[a\|t\]\[l\|L\]\[n{0\|1\|2\|3}\] (each optional, but order matters) where:
 - *PREAMP*: Number of dB to add to the existing gain value (default: 0).
-	Decimal point is locale-specific (comma or dot).
+	Decimal point is locale-dependent (comma or dot).
 - **a\|t**: Use 'a' (default) to prefer the album gain tag, or 't' to prefer the track gain tag; "prefer" meaning: Will fallback to the other if preferred is missing.